OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/purestorage_guide.md

 weight: "4"
 ---

-This setup assumes you're using a PureStorage FlashArray with iSCSI and want to use it as a backend for one of OpenNebula's [LVM datastore options]({{% relref "." %}}).
-The configuration is straightforward and uses standard volume and host mappings.
-If you're already familiar with the PureStorage interface, you can create the required resources however you prefer — this just outlines a typical setup.
+This setup assumes you are using a PureStorage FlashArray with iSCSI and want to use it as a backend for one of OpenNebula's [LVM datastore options]({{% relref "." %}}).
+The configuration uses standard volume and host mappings.
+If you are familiar with the PureStorage interface, create the required resources as desired.

 ## PureStorage Configuration